stbnrivas/dataModels/Parking/ParkingGroup/doc/spec.md

     + Optional

 + `occupancyDetectionType` : Occupancy detection method(s).
+Applications *SHOULD* inspect the value of this property at parent's level if it is not defined.
     + Attribute type: List of [Text](http://schema.org/Text)
     + Allowed values: The following from DATEX II version 2.3 *OccupancyDetectionTypeEnum*:
         + (`none`, `balancing`, `singleSpaceDetection`, `modelBased`, `manual`)